Can I Sing? – Featured Article from Music School Toronto | Elite Music

 “Can I sing?”
 This is a question many of my students ask me at our first lesson together.
 Piano students don’t often ask if they have the ‘capability to play’ the piano.
 Guitar students rarely ask if they ‘have the talent’ required for the instrument.
 Yet, I have seen in my music lessons in Toronto, voice students often feel the need to ask if they have what it takes to be a singer.
 It appears, folks who wish to learn how to sing may have a misconception that they need a special gift, or the “It” factor, (whatever that is), in order to be worthy of sharing their singing voice.
 I think this misconception of being musically gifted feeds from reality singing shows and stories of people that sing incredibly well and with no training.
 For example, some people may wonder, “If Michael Jackson sounded like that at 8 years old, how could I ever be a singer?
 I’m too far behind!”
 This way of thinking can be discouraging and could prevent someone from pursuing their passion.

 As a teacher, I have met many students of all ages who have tragically told me “I don’t like my voice”, yet they still want to sing, but they only do it in secret!
 Singers can exist everywhere, and this can include people that prefer to save their singing for the shower, the car, or for a time when they’re home alone.
 It is true that for some people, singing comes naturally, but perfection doesn’t exist in the arts.
-Plus, most of those folks who sing with ease still seek voice lessons, because techniques can be improved, and tools can be gained from working with a teacher.
+Plus, most of those folks who sing with ease still want to take voice lessons, because techniques can be improved, and tools can be gained from working with a teacher.
 The reality is, a lot of these singers require help from a music teacher in order to maintain and protect their vocal health, so that they can sing for many years to come.

 Building confidence for Singing Lessons